site2site/site2site.github.io/programs/rolling-live-feed/scenario.md

 ### Sub-Section

 Motion sensors will detect which workstations are occupied, and will activate that station to be put in the projector queue.
-Every 15 minutes, the display will shift to the next workstation in the queue, projecting a live feed of their wdesktop.
+Every 15 minutes, the display will shift to the next workstation in the queue, projecting a live feed of their desktop.

 ## Critique